-The number one reason for non-Kiwis leaving New Zealand that we’ve seen is homesickness, usually bound up with missing loved ones.
+The number one reason we’ve seen for non-Kiwis leaving New Zealand is homesickness, usually bound up with missing loved ones.
 If you have very close family or friends you will miss dreadfully when you move to New Zealand, do think carefully before moving because…

 6. Price Gouging on Flights

-New Zealand is a long way from anywhere else – obvious, you may think, but it’s something a lot of people who move here forget about until they actually get here, then they find that it’s too expensive to visit family and friends back home every year.
+New Zealand is a long way from anywhere else – obvious, you may think, but a lot of people forget about it until they actually get here, then they find it’s too expensive to visit family and friends back home every year.
 People from the UK and USA complain that it’s much cheaper to buy return flights into NZ than out of NZ – watch out for that if you’re making plans.